lipetsk-digital/HomeLibraryAI/README.md

 Just start chatting with [@home_library_ai_bot](https://t.me/home_library_ai_bot) in telegram.
 We use `Telegram ID` to identificate user and store it's books.
 Your telegram ID is permanent and does not change when you changing mobile number or telegram nickname.

 Cathegories are not stored in database as a separate entity.
 They collect everytime from stroed books of the user.
-Then user add new cathegory, it stored in users variable and applied to the new book.
-Then just one book with this cathegory saved, we will start receiving this cathegory from selection cathegories of all users books.
+Then user add new category, it stored in users variable and applied to the new book.
+Then just one book with this category saved, we will start receiving this category from selection cathegories of all users books.

 We store all your photos with unique anonymous identifiers is S3 file storage.
 So if someone known the photo identificator - they can see it.
 Access to other people's photos is unlikely, but try not to photograph things that you would not like to allow for public review.